openstack-archive/murano/doc/source/draft/appdev-guide/app_debugging.rst

 If you have not written murano packages before, start from the existing :ref:`Step-by-Step <step-by-step>` guide.
 It contains general information about murano packages development process.
-Additionaly, see the :ref:`MuranoPL reference <murano-pl>`.
+Additionally, see the :ref:`MuranoPL reference <murano-pl>`.

 Load applications from a local directory